crypt0g30rgy/Urls-Sorter/README.md

 python3 4codes.py urls.txt
 ```

+sorts urls based on response types i.e 2XX, 3XX, 4XX etc and saves the to a folder called codes with corresponding url in the corresponding

 # Why does this tool exist

 On 30/12/2022 i had 3000+ urls from a bugbounty target that i needed to visit.
 This was gonna be time consuming moreso because most of the sites redirected to the main domain. i tried the multiple urls addon from chrome but that crashed even before starting on my potato pc